Recommendations

 Plus, they make great places to explore with friends and family where you can relax and enjoy some culture together.

-We've highlighted some of the best museums, galleries and historic places to visit this half term with a Teacher Art Pass, which gives you incredible benefits at every venue listed, including 50% off major exhibitions, reduced-price entry, and exclusive offers in museum shops and cafés.
+We've highlighted some of the best museums, galleries and historic places to visit this summer with a Teacher Art Pass, which gives you incredible benefits at every venue listed, including 50% off major exhibitions, reduced-price entry, and exclusive offers in museum shops and cafés.

 You can also add Plus One or Plus Kids options to your pass, so you can experience museums with friends and family, and share the benefits of a membership with them too.

-Discover museums to visit with your Teacher Art Pass over half term
+Discover museums to visit with your Teacher Art Pass over summer

 01